sunny-lads-group/weather-boyz/README.md

 6. Ensure your terminal is within the `/backend` folder.
 Assuming you have created the docker container, you can now run `sqlx database create` to create our database.
 This will create our database.

 7. Finally run `sqlx migrate run`.
 This will run the migration files within `backend/migrations`.

+> If you want to look at the Database in Docker, search for "postgres" in the searchbar at the top.
+If your container is active, you should be able to find an option to activate a terminal for it.
+From there, you can sign into the postgres db with `psql -U USERNAMEHERE`.